stolostron/hypershift-deployment-controller/docs/provision_hypershift_clusters_by_mce.md

 We call the cluster with the hypershift operator installed as the hypershift management cluster.
 In this section, we will use hypershift-addon to install a hypershift operator to one of the managed cluster.

-1. If you plan to provision hosted clusters on AWS platform, create an oidc S3 credentials secret for the hypershift operator, name is `hypershift-operator-oidc-provider-s3-credentials` in the `hypershift-management-cluster` namespace, which one you want to install hypershift operator.
+1. If you plan to provision hosted clusters on the AWS platform, create an oidc S3 credentials secret for the hypershift operator, name is `hypershift-operator-oidc-provider-s3-credentials` in the `hypershift-management-cluster` namespace, which one you want to install hypershift operator.

 The secret must contain 3 fields:
 - `bucket`: An S3 bucket with public access to host OIDC discovery documents for your hypershift clusters